 “I also love the Peter Thomas Roth Hydrating Toner Mist which I spray around 50 times a day, all over my face and my hair!
 Obsessed!”

 2) Eyes don't lie

 “It’s my eyes that really show I’m fasting,” Farrah tells us.
-“So I always make sure to stock up on restorative eye gels.
-I like the Patchology Restoring Night Eye Gels for pre-Ramadan, and use the Rejuvenating FlashPatch Eye Gels during Ramadan for an extra hydration boost.”
+“So I always make sure to stock up on restorative eye products.
+I like to use a moisturising eye mask during Ramadan for an extra hydration boost.”